alexandreweiss/log-integration-engine/deployment-tf/azure-aci/README.md

 1. Azure CLI installed and authenticated
 2. Terraform >= 1.0 installed
 3. Existing Log Analytics workspace and resource group information
-4. Azure Service Principal (aka.
-Application) to be used by logstash plugin to push data to Log Analytics
-4. Custom container containing logstash and sentinel plugin (actual source here is supplied as best effort, you should build/use your source)
+4. Custom container containing Logstash and the Sentinel plugin (actual source here is supplied as **best effort**) You should build/use your own source.
+See the [README](./logstash-container-build/README.md) for instructions.)
 5. Log Analytics Custom Log tables for Microseg and Suricata logs.
 Info below
     - Corresponding Azure Monitor Data Collection Rules and Data Collection Endpoint are created by the azure-drc.tf TF configuration file.

+To be able to create the Azure Entra ID Service Principal, you must have the following rights the **Application Administrator** or **Cloud Application Administrator** role in Azure Entra ID.
+These roles allow you to create and manage application that is required and used by the logstash plugin to push logs to Log Analytics.

 ## Deployment Steps

 This is a first release that mixes Terraform code along with some Azure CLI commands as not everything was available in Terraform.

-### Azure part

-#### EntraID Application creation
+### EntraID Application creation (aka.
+Service Principal or SPN)

 ```bash
 az ad sp create-for-rbac --name "<your-application-name>"
 ```
-Keep application id and application secret for use in terraform.tfvars and for role assignment at the end of that readme.
+**Be sure to keep** application id and application secret for use in terraform.tfvars and for SPN IAM role assignment at the end of that readme.

-#### Custom log table creation example (not available through Terraform azurerm provider yet)
+### Custom log table creation example (not available through Terraform azurerm provider yet)

 ```bash
 az monitor log-analytics workspace table create \